carlos-req/Censorify_Node_Package_Module/README.md

 ## My process

 - Created a JavaScript file with functions to censor strings
-- Created a JSOn file to generate the Node.js Package Module
+- Created a JSON file to generate the Node.js Package Module
--
+- Installed the package and tested it

 ### Built with